 Draw in 2 of each boat in your ocean (6 ships in total).
 Do not show them to your partner!

 Now attack enemy ships by calling a square.
-In order to do that, you need to ask appropriate questions, for example:
+In order to do that, you need to ask appropriate and meaningful questions, for example:

 Were cookies eaten by children?
 Will the homework be done next week?

 Mark the squares you have already called in the second grid "enemy's ocean": O ... if you hit a ship X ... if you missed